obiwanjacobi/Zsharp/src/Zsharp/readme.md

 - Create AstErrors during Semantic processing.
 - A pipeline to sequence the steps necessary for a full compile?
 - TypeReference resolution scope?
 We cannot handle reference to external types yet.
+- Expression Operators may need to increase the resulting type (U8 * U8 = U16).